 WHAT IS IT?

 The sole powertrain is a turbocharged 3.5-liter Ecoboost V6 that makes 450 horsepower and is paired with a 10-speed automatic transmission.
-Rear-wheel drive or 4-wheel-drive is available on Premiere and Select models; the Reserve and Black Label are offered only with 4WD.
+Rear-wheel drive or 4-wheel-drive is available on base and Reserve models; the Black Label is offered only with 4WD.

 Available comfort and convenience features include a hands-free power liftgate, illuminated seat-belt buckles, 20-speaker Revel Ultima audio system, 30-way “Perfect Position” heated/ventilated/massaging front seats, rear-seat entertainment system with headrest-mounted screens, adaptive suspension, a WiFi hotspot, self-parking system, and a panoramic sunroof.
 Available safety features include forward collision warning and mitigation with pedestrian detection, 360-degree surround-view monitor, lane-keep assist, blind-spot monitor, rear cross-traffic alert, and adaptive cruise control.